Ariiees/ESE519_Final/README.md

 【code/IMU_Part】: The main code for enable the IMU and using the accelerometer value to control the direction of the drone's flying.

+【code/cam_tracking】: The main code for camera tracking and servo controlling